 The Diversity Outreach Initiative (DOI) of the Catholic Social Ministry Gathering seeks to develop leaders from diverse Catholic communities for ministry in the Church.
-The initiative expresses our commitment to strengthen the Church's social ministry by reaching out to Catholic ethnic, racial, and disability communities and encourage members to lift up the richness and diversity of their gifts in our shared mission.
-Financial assistance to participate in CSMG is available (see notes 3, 4, and 5 below).
-Applicants should not register online until they receive written confirmation of a scholarship award with registration instructions.
+The initiative expresses our commitment to strengthen the Church's social ministry by reaching out to Catholic ethnic, cultural, and disability communities and encouraging their members to lift up the richness and diversity of their gifts in our shared mission.
+Limited financial assistance to participate in CSMG is available (see notes 3, 4, and 5 below).
+Applicants should not register for CSMG until they receive written confirmation of a scholarship award with registration instructions from the Chairs of the CSMG DOI Committee.

 - Lauren Green, Director of African Ancestry Ministry & Evangelization, Diocese of Raleigh